Vrolijk/OSDD/workshop/readme.md

 ```
 sudo chmod +x /etc/network/if-up.d/add-my-static-arp
 ```
-Reboot PING and PONG completly.
+Reboot PING and PONG completely.

 # Preparations are done, now let's start with the 3 examples.
 ## Use case 1: Simple message using Netcat "Hello world"